najmead/mediaserver/sickbeard/Readme.md

 ## The Basics

-Please read the script Install.sh, customise the parameters according to your preferences and then run it.
+Please read the script ``Install.sh``, customise the parameters according to your preferences and then run it.
 Running Install.sh will take the Docker.tpl and create a customised dockerfile, and then build a docker image for sickbeard.
 It will also take the Service.tpl and create a sickbeard.service to be used by systemd, install it, and set sickbeard to run automatically.

 ## WARNING